Aung San Suu Kyi: 2009 trespass incident

 Her arrest and subsequent trial received worldwide condemnation by the UN Secretary General Ban Ki-moon, the United Nations Security Council, Western governments, South Africa, Japan and the Association of Southeast Asian Nations, of which Burma is a member.
 The Burmese government strongly condemned the statement, as it created an "unsound tradition" and criticised Thailand for meddling in its internal affairs.
 The Burmese Foreign Minister Nyan Win was quoted in the state-run newspaper New Light of Myanmar as saying that the incident "was trumped up to intensify international pressure on Burma by internal and external anti-government elements who do not wish to see the positive changes in those countries' policies toward Burma".
-Ban responded to an international campaign by flying to Burma to negotiate, but Than Shwe rejected all of his requests.
+Ban responded to an international campaign by flying to Burma to negotiate, but Than Shwe rejected all his requests.

-On 11 August 2009, the trial concluded with Aung San Suu Kyi being sentenced to imprisonment for three years with hard labour.
+On 11 August 2009, the trial concluded with Aung San Suu Kyi being sentenced to three years' imprisonment with hard labour.
 This sentence was commuted by the military rulers to further house arrest of 18 months.
-On 14 August, US Senator Jim Webb visited Burma, visiting with junta leader Gen. Than Shwe and later with Aung San Suu Kyi.
+On 14 August, US Senator Jim Webb visited Burma, visiting with junta leader General Than Shwe and later with Aung San Suu Kyi.
 During the visit, Webb negotiated Yettaw's release and deportation from Burma.
-Following the verdict of the trial, lawyers of Aung San Suu Kyi said they would appeal against the 18-month sentence.
+After the verdict, Aung San Suu Kyi's lawyers said they would appeal the 18-month sentence.
 On 18 August, United States President Barack Obama asked the country's military leadership to set free all political prisoners, including Aung San Suu Kyi.
 In her appeal, Aung San Suu Kyi had argued that the conviction was unwarranted.
 However, her appeal against the August sentence was rejected by a Burmese court on 2 October 2009.
 Although the court accepted the argument that the 1974 constitution, under which she had been charged, was null and void, it also said the provisions of the 1975 security law, under which she has been kept under house arrest, remained in force.
 The verdict effectively meant that she would be unable to participate in the elections scheduled to take place in 2010—the first in Burma in two decades.
 Her lawyer stated that her legal team would pursue a new appeal within 60 days.